Historical Case Studies: Tail Hedges in Action

 2022: The Rate Shock

-The S&P 500 fell about 25%.
-But slowly.
-Over 10 months.
+The S&P 500 fell about 25%, but slowly, over 10 months.
 No Lehman moment, no pandemic lockdown.
 Just a grinding repricing as the Fed raised rates from near zero to over 4%.
 The VIX peaked around 36, elevated but nowhere near the 80+ readings of the prior two crises.

+This is tail hedging's hardest test.
 A grinding decline doesn't trigger the convexity that crash protection needs.
 Deep OTM puts, struck 20-30% below the market, mostly expired worthless month after month.
 The index declined, but never fast enough to reach deep strikes in a single expiration cycle.
 Closer-to-money puts bled through repeated rolls as each tranche expired and had to be replaced at similar levels.
-Neither approach worked well.

 Bonds made it worse.
 Long-duration Treasuries fell over 30% alongside equities, producing the worst year for the classic 60/40 portfolio in decades.
 Equity-only tail hedges left bond losses completely exposed.
 The portfolio's biggest risk wasn't even the risk being hedged.